codists/English-In-CS-Books/m.md

 A benchmark will produce an average/median runtime of a fixed code snippet so that you can compare multiple versions of Python runtime（《CPython Internals》第353页。）

+# myriad

+1.myriad: myrias("ten thousand")

+c/adj.
+Originally, myriad refered to the number ten thousand(10,000), but over time, it came to mean a very larege or countless number of sth.

+示例：By now, you can probably see that the term operating system covers many roles and functions.
+That is the case, at least in part, because of the myriad designs and uses of computers(《Operating System Concepts》第5页)。